dxw/playbook/playbook.md

 #### Committing

 Messages should convey in the present tense what the __new state__ of the system will be.
-There is no strict character limit for this but you should expect them to usually be below 50.
+There is no strict character limit for this but you should try to stay under 50 characters.

 To help focus our commits into smaller well-bounded chunks we prepend the following for each type of commit.